EthereumPostalService/eps-widget/README.md

 - [x] Comments for hover on EPSWidget / EPSMailForm
 - [x] Good readme
 - [x] Grid container issue
-- [ ] Show default encrypted address in the widget
 - [ ] Bundle strategy for images
 - [ ] Still requires the downloader self host the `eps-logo.png` image.
 This is a problem.
 - [ ] Fix nextjs consumer build errors cannot find (lokijs / encoding / pino-pretty)